varennes/varennes.github.io/about.md

 I study phenomena in the field of biophysics using computational and mathematical models.
 My thesis research relates to problems pertaining to how noise and fluctuations in a cell's microenvironment limit its ability to chemotax, and how collective cell behavior can improve chemotactic performance.

-I am currently teaching myself machine learning techniques and algorithms, you may check up on my progress [here](https://github.com/varennes).
+I am currently teaching myself some machine learning algorithms, you may check up on my progress [here](https://github.com/varennes).

 Here is a link to my [cv](https://drive.google.com/open?id=0B9wUAi2m2Di9aXFZbmpkdlp4b0E), and my [Linkedin](https://www.linkedin.com/in/jvarennes/).
-You may also check out my [github page](https://github.com/varennes) to view some of my research projects.
+You may also check out my [github page](https://github.com/varennes) to view the simulation code I developed for my research.

 ## Research Papers